I consider myself lazy. Like I really don’t want to do anything. Especially things that suck.

 Perhaps if we embraced laziness we could teach others that: the best path to personal success is a path that’s sustainable over the long haul.
 It’s about earning the most amount of money and finding the most amount of happiness with the least amount of mindless effort.
 It’s about cutting out the non-essential and if need be — deploying laziness.

 Final note: If you haven’t done so already, sign up for my emails.
-Get the Sunday Notes newsletter and new post alerts in your inbox.
+Get the Sunday Notes newsletter and updates in your inbox.
 You can do so here.